paoga87/AppSec_flask_v2/README.md

 5. Result retrieval: /your/webroot/spell_check

 # Usage
 At the time of development, this was created using Python 3.
-You need to make sure you also have Flask installed.
+You need to make sure you also have Flask and Flask-WTF installed.

+## To install Flask
+`pip install flask`

+## To install Flask-WTF
+`pip install Flask-WTF`

 ## To run the code
 Go into the root directory and type: